Changissnz/more_tribute_more_hatred/README.md

 ------------------------------------------------------------------------------------------------------------------------------

 So what if it's a connected and small world?
-If you don't really think about, it's random for some person that owes another person halfway across the world.
+If you don't really think about, it's random for some person to owe another person halfway across the world.
 If you don't really think about, it's not random for colleagues and associates to already be made.
 Nothing much changes with connections, without connections.